ucsp09/CHTML/api/api.md

             if the tag does nto exist it automatically creates a tag and sets attribute for it.

 ## CLASS html:public xml
-      This is a class which inherits the xml class publicly and can be instatntiated.
+      This is a class which inherits the xml class publicly and can be instantiated.

 ### Constructors Summary
        html()